 Local Area/Site Ref Development Principles extracts Area 1 PA10 Piccadilly - Former Henry Mellish School Playing Field Development should result in mitigation for open space lost on this site which may include provision elsewhere and/or an overall increase in the quality and ecological value of open space in the wider area.
 Appropriate mitigation could of consist of improved green corridors; new allotments, improvement of local LWS/LNRs; new equipped play areas.
 Area 2 PA14 Arnside Road - Former Chronos Richardson New open space should be created as part of this development.
 PA23 Radford Road - Former Basford Gasworks There is potential for this development to help address identified open space deficiencies in the area.
 PA3 Eastglade, Top Valley - Former Eastglade School Site Residential development should include publicly accessible on site open space.
-Development of the site should result in an overall increase in the quality and ecological value of open space in the area.
-Appropriate mitigation could consist of improved green corridors; new allotments, improvement of local LWS/LNRs; new equipped play area; creation of additional accessible open space elsewhere.
+Due to the proximity of PA3, PA5, PA6, PA8 and PA9 there is the opportunity to look at the Open Space requirements across all the sites.
+Development should include mitigation measures which result in an overall increase in the quality and ecological value of open space in the area.
+Appropriate mitigation could consist of improved green corridors, new allotments, improvement of local LWS/LNRs, new equipped play area, creation of additional accessible open space elsewhere.
 PA8 Eastglade Road - Former Padstow School Site Residential development should include a significant proportion of improved publicly accessible on site open space.
-Development of the site should result in an overall increase in the quality and ecological value of open space in the area.
-PA6 Beckhampton Road - Former Padstow School Detached Playing Field Opportunities to increase quality and ecological value of open space in the area.
-PA5 Ridgeway - Former Padstow School Detached Playing Field Residential development should include publicly accessible on site open space.
-PA9 Edwards Lane - Former Haywood School Detached Playing Field Residential development should include publicly accessible on site open space.
-Development of the site should result in an overall increase in the
+Due to the proximity of PA3, PA5, PA6, PA8 and PA9 there is the opportunity to look at the Open Space requirements across all the sites.
+Development should include mitigation measures which result in an overall increase in the quality and ecological value of open space in the area.
+PA6 Beckhampton Road - Former Padstow School Detached Playing Field Residential development should include publicly accessible on site open space.
+Due to the proximity of PA3, PA5, PA6, PA8 and PA9 there is the opportunity to look at the Open Space requirements across all the sites.
+Development should include mitigation measures which result in an overall increase in the quality and ecological value of open space in the area.